tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 **Keep the Backend Running in the Background**

-If your backend should run in the background, you can call `api.prevent_close()` like so:
+If your backend should run in the background, you can call `api.prevent_exit()` like so:

 ```rust
 tauri::Builder::default()